cesinco/tableau-dashboard-extension-d3js/README.md

 The goal behind this project was to demonstrate how to create color scales similar to the functionality we have in Excel and to apply those color scales dynamically according to what data is displayed in Tableau after applying filters.

 The animation immediately below shows how the tabular output has a coor scale applied.
 In this case, each column is colored-scaled from red (lowest number, i.e. most negative) to green (highest number, i.e. least negative) where the numbers represent the balance of trade of the given country with the USA, subtracting imports from exports.
 As the table contents change, especially as we add or remove years, we can see that the colors that might have previously been a different color, change as they become closer or further from the minimum or maximum value in the column.
-Australia's number for March of 2020 is -1,699.067 (in millions of US$) - when the year 2023 is shown, that value is orange, indicating that it is worse than the average, but not the absolute worst WHen the 2023 year is removed, that sme value is now colored red, showing that of the available data, it is the lowest in the Australia column.
+Australia's number for March of 2020 is -1,699.067 (in millions of US$) - when the year 2023 is shown, that value is orange, indicating that it is worse than the average, but not the absolute worst WHen the 2023 year is removed, that same value is now colored red, showing that of the available data, it is the lowest in the Australia column.

 ![Balance of Trade Animation](assets/images/USA_balance_of_trade_with_partners_animated.gif)